cdown/dotfiles/README.md

 in some cases, but since merges are frequent, it shouldn't be too much of a problem anyway.

+If you can make your configuration present the right option portably using the configuration file alone, you should ideally do that.
+This lowers the risk of encountering merge conflicts.

 ## Changes

 ### Linux